-The project information on which this report is based was conceptual only; neither layout nor any design drawings were made available.
+The project information on which this report is based was conceptual only; neither layout nor any design drawings were available.
 This is to a large degree a consequence of the Department of Energy's IPP renewables bidding rounds process, such that not all proposed projects will be developed; hence developers are reluctant to spend large sums in the planning and design phase before the bidding process but must have their permissions in place in order to submit a bid.
 However, the design options for solar PV arrays are limited and projects have a high degree of commonality; only the layouts hold significant potential for variation.

-Data sources consulted to compile the socio-economic baseline include internet sources (e.g. IEC Demarcation website), but mostly provincial and local government reports and publications, namely the Integrated Development Plan (IDP) and provincial development planning documents, as well as previously conducted Environmental Impact Assessments (EIAs) and Strategic Environmental Assessments (SEAs) (e.g. The Wind and Solar SEA (CSIR 2015) conducted in the study area (the study area comprised the entire country).
+Data sources consulted to compile the socio-economic baseline include internet sources (e.g. IEC Demarcation website), but mostly provincial and local government reports and publications, namely the Integrated Development Plan (IDP) and provincial development planning documents, as well as previously conducted Environmental Impact Assessments (EIAs) and Strategic Environmental Assessments (SEAs) e.g. The Wind and Solar SEA (CSIR 2015) conducted in the study area (the study area comprised the entire country).

 A two-day site visit was conducted, during which attempts were made to meet with and talk to neighbouring landowners (very few were available, some of them are not resident on their farms).
-Visits were also made to Tokologo Local Municipality (TLM) in Boshoff and to the L....
-District Municipality (LDM) in Welkom, but in both locations the relevant officials (Municipal Managers and the LDM Environmental Health Manager) were not available for interviews.
+Visits were also made to Tokologo Local Municipality (TLM) in Boshoff and to the Lejweleputswa District Municipality (LDM) in Welkom, but in both locations the relevant officials (Municipal Managers and the LDM Environmental Health Manager) were not available for interviews.
 Submissions by stakeholders made to EnviroAfrica have been shared with the SE specialist to ensure all relevant issues are captured in this analysis.

 Information thus obtained was evaluated to establish status quo socio-economic conditions and trends, institutional structures and potential change processes present in the study area.
+Since there is considerable overlap between social issues and some of the other specialist studies conducted for the Visserspan projects, the following issues are expected to be handled in other reports: